 "The instructor must lose himself in his work, must demand precision, encourage here, correct there, reprove one man, and boost another.
-In fact, he must so strive himself, that his men will be proud of their leader in every way, proud of his appearance, proud of his fairness, and proud because their instructor is helping to make their organization the best in the Army."
+In fact, he must so strive himself, that his men will be proud of their leader in every way, proud of his appearance, proud of his ability, proud of his fairness, and proud because their instructor is helping to make their organization the best in the Army."